THE CHRISTIAN AND JUDGMENT

 As far as we know, the New Testament writings never once present Christ as an advocate who stands with us after we die and defends our conduct in the Presence of God.
 This currently held unscriptural doctrine so colors our thinking that it is quite difficult to perceive what John 5:24 actually is stating.

 Christ not only is our Advocate, He also is the Judge of all men—including us (John 5:22).
 He is judging us now and also making intercession for us before the Father.
-Christ sends various tribulations and afflictions on us with the purpose of insuring we are not condemned with the world (I Corinthians 11:32).
+Christ sends various tribulations and afflictions on us with the purpose of ensuring we are not condemned with the world (I Corinthians 11:32).

 Christ knows our sin and self-seeking.
 He deals with us in various sufferings so we will be ready for His appearing.
 These sufferings are a judgment on us, as the Scriptures state.
 They are not a punishment for our sins primarily (although sometimes that), but a chastening for our benefit so we may become holy as He is holy.